-Additionally, the court may require the offender to

-pay restitution and bogus check fees on any other bogus check or checks that have been submitted to the

-District Attorney Bogus Check Restitution Program, and hh. any other provision specifically ordered by the court.
+Additionally, the court may require the offender to pay restitution and bogus check fees on any other bogus check or checks that have been submitted to the Bogus Check Restitution Program, and hh. in the case of a person convicted of negligent homicide pursuant to Sections 11-902 and 11-903 of ii. any other provision specifically ordered by the court.

-However, any such order for restitution, community service, payment to a local certified crime stoppers program, payment to the Oklahoma Reward System, or confinement in the county jail, or a combination thereof, shall be made in conjunction with probation and shall be made a condition of the suspended sentence.
+Title 47 of the Oklahoma Statutes, if the victim was a parent of a minor child or children, require the offender to pay child support for such child or children, and payment to a local certified crime stoppers program, payment to the combination thereof, shall be made in conjunction with probation and shall be made a condition of the suspended sentence.